I feel like I know almost nothing about business, because the only business I’ve ever done is the co-op / sharing model.

 It goes like this:

-1. You already have something that people want.
+Step #1: You have something that people want.

 It might be something you own, something you’ve learned how to do, or access to valuable resources, space, or people.

-3. If it takes some effort for you to share it, you can charge a little something for your effort, to ensure that this giving can continue.
+Step #3: If it takes some effort for you to share it, charge a little something for your effort, to ensure that this giving can continue.

 For the next year or two, until the government started putting the forms online, my site was the only place to get them.
 This was my first effort to contribute back to this great invention of the internet.